 14. Give yourself a 45-minute time limit per store.

+Looking for a prom or wedding dress?
+Wear heels so you know how the dress will fit!
+Shopping for furniture?
+Wear tennis shoes so you can lug that thing out of the store by yourself.
+(You know you’ll have to!)
 And always, always wear layers.
-Not all thrift stores have dressing rooms and it’s much easier to try on that sweater if you can easily remove a sweatshirt or cardigan.
+Not all thrift stores have dressing rooms, and it’s much easier to try on that sweater if you can easily remove a sweatshirt or cardigan.

-18. Learn markers of quality so you can easily spot valuable pieces.
+17. Learn markers of quality so you can easily spot valuable pieces.

 - Hardwood furniture is better quality and will last longer than veneer.
 Hardwood will have the same grain all the way through, and furniture with a veneer will be made of plywood on the inside and feel less porous.

 - Natural materials are more expensive, regardless if it’s furniture or clothing, so when you see natural materials, you’re looking at a higher quality piece.